-The glass globes are open on the bottom.
+- The glass globes are open on the bottom.
 We could have just glued them onto the wood but I wanted something to raise them up a bit and hold them securely.
 I looked for some type of ring and found just the right size wooden round boxes at the craft store for $1 each.
 I thought about using only the bottom but decided to invert the lid and cut down the other piece to our desired height.
 This wooden ring is a possible option to consider.

-We cut and screwed a piece of wool to some salvaged trim work.
+- We cut and screwed a piece of wool to the bottom of the frame.
 The wooden cups were also screwed into place.